Goodnight Raleigh - a look at the art, architecture, history, and people of the city at night

 Reminiscences of a Raleigh Boy, Part 7: The Ghost of Blount Street [Updated]

-It was 1966, and the gilded luster of the aged grande dame had faded long ago.
+The year was 1966, and the gilded luster of the aged grande dame had faded long ago.
 With great trepidation I walked up to the front door.
 My buddy and I had been roving Blount St. for more than a year by then, exploring and photographing the once elegant mansions being demolished by the state in the late 1960s.
 And of course I always had my trusty Kodak Instamatic camera in tow.

 The flamboyant Heck-Andrews House, with its faded and peeling yellow paint, rotting ornament, overgrown and weed-choked yard — and especially its decadent grandeur — had always fascinated me.
-I wildly wondered what fantastic treasures could possibly lay within!
+I wildly wondered what fantastic treasures could possibly lie within!
 By looking in a Raleigh city directory, I learned the house was owned by Mrs. Julia Russell.

 (Photo courtesy the N.C.
 Office of Archives and History, State Archives)